A nēnē in its natural habitat

 Population Crisis

-Dramatic population decline due to habitat loss, over-harvesting, and introduced predators like mongoose and feral cats.
+Dramatic population decline due to habitat loss, over-harvesting, and introduced predators like mongooses and feral cats, reducing the population to fewer than 30 birds by 1949.

 1949